What is Brain Mapping?

 Brain mapping, also known as a QEEG, measures the electrical activity of your brain and offers a complete evaluation of your brain’s functional health.
 The primary purpose of brain mapping is to identify areas of the brain that are either high or low inactivity.
 The mapping process can also answer questions that have never been uncovered.
 For example, understanding the cause of issues ranging from ADD to extreme mental illness.
 Making it a critical tool for identifying areas in the brain that need improvement and why.

 At Unique Mindcare, we use state-of-the-art brain mapping to design effective treatment protocols for our clients, and we process all results in-house for the most accurate clinical interpretation.

 Why is it important?

-Brain maps are important aids in our patient evaluation process.
-Mapping provides us with the necessary information to design all Neurofeedback training protocols.
-Brain Maps are also offered during treatment to allow our staff to demonstrate the brain’s response and the effectiveness of treatment to the client.
-The map will also help us accurately identify certain brain structure abnormalities.
+Brain maps are important tools in our patient evaluation process, including providing us with the necessary information to design all training protocols and allowing our staff to demonstrate the brain’s response and the effectiveness of treatment to the client.
 Once we know where to focus our attention, we can then define and develop effective treatment solutions.